Ok, so you’re passionate about detailing cars and want to start your own car detailing business. Great! Now, where do you start?

 Sponsorships: Sponsor local events or sports teams to increase brand visibility.

-Community Service: Engage in community service or charity events to build goodwill and positive brand image.
+Community Service: Engage in community service or charity events to build goodwill and a positive brand image.

 Performance Tracking